govhack-science/govhack-science.github.io/_locations/qld/sunshine-coast.md

 This year our focus is on community, commercialisation and collaboration.
 We have strong support from our local sponsors Noosa Council, Sunshine Coast Council, Unity Water and Regional Development Australia and we are pleased to be able to offer multiple local prize categories each with $1000 cash for the winning participants.

 In addition, our sponsors are committed to working with participants after the weekend to ensure that all innovative ideas get what they need to get off the ground.
 Look forward to seeing you at Spark Bureau on Ocean Street for a great event!
+Until then, keep in touch and reach out using our hashtag #GovHackSC.